microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

     <br />

-    After Installing open the MBD App and Click on **BLE UART** Sub Apps:
+    After the installation is complete, open the MDB APP and click on **BLE UART** Sub Apps:

     <br />